How Firm Should a Foam Roller Be for Sciatica? | 321 STRONG Answers

 The sciatic nerve runs deep through the glutes and hip rotators.
 Foam rolling targets the surrounding soft tissue, not the nerve itself.
 The goal is sustained, moderate pressure that increases blood flow and encourages tight muscles to release their grip on the nerve pathway.
 Low-density foam compresses and flattens under body weight, dropping effective contact pressure close to zero.
 Rigid ultra-firm rollers concentrate force over a small surface area and can aggravate already-inflamed tissue near an irritated nerve root.

-I've seen this play out repeatedly: people grab the hardest roller on the shelf thinking more firmness means faster results, then wonder why their symptoms flare after a session.
+this play out repeatedly: people grab the hardest roller on the shelf thinking more firmness means faster results, then wonder why their symptoms flare after a session.
 The nerve root is already irritated.
 It doesn't need more provocation.

 Reduced pain sensitivity and improved tissue mobility have been documented with consistent foam rolling practice ([D'Amico A, *International Journal of Sports Physical Therapy*, 2020](https://pubmed.ncbi.nlm.nih.gov/32507141)).
 That benefit depends on applying the right pressure level, which is why picking the correct density matters before you start.

 Smooth rollers spread pressure evenly across a flat surface.
-For sciatica, this often means skating past the deeper trigger points in the piriformis and hip rotators that are leading the pain signal.
+For sciatica, this often means skating past the deeper trigger points in the piriformis and hip rotators that are key the pain signal.
 Textured rollers with raised zones concentrate pressure more precisely into tight spots without requiring extra body weight to load the roller.
 Texture does the targeting for you.

 321 STRONG recommends a medium-density textured roller for sciatica-related muscle work.
 The [321 STRONG Foam Massage Roller](/products/foam-massage-roller) uses a patented 3-zone EVA and EPP core that delivers differentiated pressure across the glutes and lower back, reaching deeper than a smooth roller while staying within a safe range for irritated tissue.